YanceyA/Danger_Klipper_Docs/docs/MPC.md

 # Configuration

-To use MPC as the temperature controller set the following configuration parameters in the appropriate heater section of the config.
+To use MPC as the temperature controller set the following configuration parameters in the appropriate [extruder] section of the config.
-Currently only [extruder] and [heater_bed] heater types are supported.

 ```
-[extruder] OR [heater_bed]
+[extruder]
 control: mpc
 heater_power:
 #   Nameplate heater power in watts.